Secure Access to Azure and Office 365

-Our device-less 1.5 Factor Authentication is a patented One Time Code system that does not require a second physical device.
-When 2 Factor Authentication is a requirement, we allow you to seamlessly step up to email, SMS/TEXT and our free fully featured Authlogics Authenticator soft token.
+We offer both device-less 1.5 Factor Authentication that does not require a second physical device, and more secure 2 Factor Authentication via email, SMS/TEXT, YubiKey hardware token and Authlogics Authenticator soft token.

-Authlogics is fully compatible with OAuth 2.0 based Modern Authentication applications such as Microsoft Office, Skype for Business, OneDrive for Business, ActiveSync and Workplace Join.
+Our technology works great in a browser and because we support OAuth 2.0, we also integrate with Modern Authentication applications such as Microsoft Office, Skype for Business, OneDrive for Business, ActiveSync and Workplace Join.

-Authlogics integrates directly with Microsoft ADFS to provide maximum flexibility when integrating with Office 365 and Azure services.
+Authentication Server integrates directly with Active Directory and ADFS to provide trusted and proven security when federating with Office 365 and Azure services, with minimal setup and management complexity.

 Authlogics ADFS Agent with Office 365 authentication workflow